 Provide a scatterplot of the data using both SAS and R. Looking at the scatterplot, do you expect the correlation to be positive, negative, or close to 0?
 Why?
 Is the relationship between team payroll and number of wins strong, moderate, or weak?
 Is the relationship linear?
 Take a guess of the value of the correlation coefficient.

+The correlation appears to be positive.
+As payroll increases, you can see the number of wins also increases.
+However, the strength of the relationship is weak at best since there is very high variance in the data.
+I would guess the coefficient to be around 25%.